 Safe Haven – In a small town off the coast of North Carolina, Katie Feldman is determined to make a new life for herself.
-Her goals to keep a low profile are quickly made unachievable when the close-knit community around her, specifically a widower named Alex, win her over with their warmth and caring nature.
+Her goal to keep a low profile is quickly made unachievable when the close-knit community around her, specifically a widower named Alex, wins her over with their warmth and caring nature.
 You’ll watch Katie learn to love and trust again and discover whether she can keep her dark past a secret from the people she has learned to love.
-Safe Haven was set and filmed in multiple locations across Southport, including the Southport Marina, West Moore and Bay Streets where the NC 4th of July Festival was recreated for the movie, Ports of Call Bistro where Katie and Alex went on a date, and the American Fish Company where Katie worked as a server in the movie.
-Memorabilia from this film and many others can be found in the Fort Johnston Southport Museum and Visitors Center
+Safe Haven was set and filmed in multiple locations across Southport, including the Southport Marina, West Moore, and Bay Streets where the NC 4th of July Festival was recreated for the movie, Ports of Call Bistro where Katie and Alex went on a date, and the American Fish Company where Katie worked as a server in the movie.
+Memorabilia from this film and many others can be found in the Fort Johnston Southport Museum and Visitors Center.

 I Know What You Did Last Summer – A year after running over a fisherman and dumping his body in the water, four friends reconvene when Julie, played by Jennifer Love Hewitt, receives a frightening letter telling her that their crime was seen.
 Plenty of Southport favorites were featured in this film, including the Southport Fort-Fisher Ferry, American Fish Company, and the Amuzu Theater.
-After the movie, you’ll be daydreaming about a stroll around the Yacht Basin or the picturesque views of the Cape Fear River, which are both locations from the film that visitors can later head to in real life as well.
+After the movie, you’ll be imagining a stroll around the Yacht Basin for the picturesque views of the Cape Fear River, which are both locations from the film that visitors can later head to in real life.

 Crimes of the Heart – This tearjerker is based on the stage drama where an untimely death haunts a trio of sisters, but they prove their love is stronger than any family tragedy.
 This 1986 movie was filmed all over the Brunswick Islands, including scenes at Fort Caswell, Old Smithville Burying Ground, and the Amuzu Theater.
 True Crimes of the Heart enthusiasts will recognize the iconic pink Northrup House that served as the Magrath sister’s home in the film on 229 N. Caswell Avenue, and the Old Brunswick County Jail where Sissy Spacek’s character, Babe Magrath was locked up in the film.